Zella (see)

 During the Roman Empire the Diocese was centered on a Roman town of the Roman province of Byzacena.

 During late antiquity the city had both a Donatist and Catholic congregation.
 These two both sent bishops to the Conference of Carthage of 411.

-Today Zella survives as a titular bishopric and the current archbishop, personal title, is Angelo Acerbi, who was already the prelate of the Order of Malta's military sovereign.
+Today Zella survives as a titular bishopric and the current archbishop, personal title, is Samuele Sangalli, who is Adjunct Secretary of the Dicastery for Evangelization.